Experience Description Representation Interpretation

-I am both a writer and visual artist.
-Text and materiality are central to my art.
+I am both a visual artist and writer.
+Language and materiality are central to my art.
 I am interested in the verbal and visual nature of thought; the mysterious relationship between language and consciousness; and the interplay between conscious and unconscious knowing.
-By giving body to words, I assert a complimentary relationship between word and image.
-Wordplay creates linkages between images and words and is an important aspect of my artistic practice.
-I sometimes also approach image and word as interchangeable and some of my work contains no text at all.
+For these and other reasons, wordplay is an important aspect of my artistic practice.

-The media and tools I use to make my art is the stuff of everyday life: Cardboard boxes, sheets and blankets, needles and thread, pencils and paper, scissors and glue.
-Though the subject matter of each work may vary, implicit in my use of vernacular media is a validation of the creative potential in the ordinary, and the age-old tradition of comingling art and everyday life.
+The media and tools I use to make art is the stuff of everyday life: cardboard boxes, sheets and blankets, needles and thread, pencils and paper, scissors and glue.
+Though the subject matter of each work may vary, inherent in my use of vernacular media is a validation of the creative potential in the ordinary and the age-old tradition of comingling art and everyday life.
+Also inherent in my use of these materials is a critique of consumerism and oppressive hierarchies.
 My techniques speak to the significance of touch and “doing” that honors “being.”